 - Spark & slag: knock off metal flecks; brush seams so slag doesn’t melt into stitching.

-- Waterproof builds: clean grit from welts; reproof leather every 6–8 weeks of wet use.
+- Waterproof builds: clean grit from welts and reproof leather every 6–8 weeks of wet use using the methods outlined in our complete waterproofing guide.

 - Drying: low-heat boot dryer; pull insoles; avoid direct heat that can cook adhesives.